WilliamJohnsonJr/Week_5_Project_Restaurant/Readme.md

 # Humdrum Grill

-A single-page restaurant website coded according to a set of mockup images provided by our client.
+A single-page restaurant website coded according to a set of mockup images provided up-front.

-Built in one weekend by Will Johnson and Jenna Rajani.

 ## Live on Surge at: https://williamjohnsonjr-humdrumgrill.surge.sh/